dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

   neuron
 * `alpha`, which controls the amount of regularization

-More hyperparamaeters control finding the best neural network:
+More hyperparameters control finding the best neural network:

 * `batch_size`, which controls the number of examples the `optimizer` uses to approximate the gradient